khiner/react-scripts-bootstrap-site-generator/README.md

 To deploy, just copy the contents of that build folder to your hosting service however you'd like!

+## Configuration additions to Create React App

+### Pre-rendering into static HTML files based on react-router routes
+I followed this guide to get static HTML links and and SEO titles working using react-snapshot and react-helmet.

+### Sass
+I followed this guid to add support for the CSS preprocessor, Sass.

+### Linting and automatic styling
+I followed this guide for a nice default eslint setup using AirBnb's eslint rules and prettier, and made modifications to Prettier settings in package.json.

+## Create React App info
 For more information about `create-react-app` and how to configure and extend it, please refer to the original documentation:
 * [Getting Started](https://github.com/facebookincubator/create-react-app/blob/master/README.md#getting-started) – How to create a new app.
 * [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.